-- Letterbox the photos and videos will retain their original proportions, and will be resized to fit entirely inside the frame.
-Leftover space in the frame will appear as black bars. - Stretch the photos and videos will be resized to fit inside the frame as best as possible, and then stretched to fill the remaining space.
+• Letterbox - the photos and videos will retain their original proportions, and will be resized to fit inside the frame.

+Stretch - the photos and videos will be resized to fit inside the frame as best as possible, and then stretched to fill the remaining space.
 This allows to fill the entire screen without black bars, but it may distort objects in the photos.